 Written by Radney Foster and Darrel Brown, "Raining on Sunday" finds Keith Urban using a rainy Sunday as an opportunity to spend time with his other half.
 Urban recorded the song for his 2002 album Golden Road.

 6. "Rain is a Good Thing," Luke Bryan

 Written by Luke Bryan and Dallas Davidson, "Rain is a Good Thing" celebrates all the good that comes from rainy days.
 The song was Bryan's first No. 1 hit.

 7. "Like the Rain," Clint Black

 "Like the Rain," written by Clint Black and Hayden Nicholas, uses rain--metaphorically and literally--to symbolize how love can make even rainy days beautiful.

 8. "She's My Kind of Rain," Tim McGraw

 Tim McGraw uses rain as a symbol in this celebration of finding "the one."
 "She's My Kind of Rain," written by Tommy Lee James and Robin Lerner, went to No. 2 on the country charts in 2003 and received a Grammy nomination for Best Male Country Vocal Performance.

-Ronnie Milksop’s classic “Smoky Mountain Rain” is not only a crossover classic, it’s also the state song of Tennessee.
+Ronnie Milsap's classic "Smoky Mountain Rain" is not only a crossover classic, but it's also the state song of Tennessee.
 The song, written by Dennis Morgan and Kyle Fleming, was a No. 1 hit in 1981.